darthwalsh/FireSocket/README.md

 ## Testing

-Like normal, run `npm test` to run all tests.
+Run `npm test` to run all tests.
 This includes unit tests, and mock tests using the firebase emulator and a local WebSocket server.
 See [spec/](spec/README.md) for more information.

 The [example/](example/) can be useful for manually debugging changes.